nicolas1998v/transport/README.md

 - **Understanding the Data:**
   I first had to understand the structure and quirks of the TfL data.
   I had to go through a long phase of data cleaning, excluding the circle line due to data quality issues, excluding some Terminus stations in which the train is on standby and still predicting, and understanding the different glitches of the API.
-  To isolate individual train runs and remove glitches, I developed a query that checked for observations, allowing me to segment continuous data into distinct runs.
+  To isolate individual train runs and remove glitches, I developed a query that checked for previous observations, allowing me to segment continuous data into distinct runs.
 - **Data Collection:**
   - **Initial Approach:** I started by making API requests every minute.
   - **Optimization:** To better capture arrivals and anomaly magnitudes, I switched to every 30 seconds.
 However, this sometimes wasn't enough to process all data when there were many lengthy arrivals, so I increased the interval to 33 seconds, which proved to be the best balance between arrival detection and processing time.